resheku/my-awesome/README.md

 - [cortexproject/cortex](https://github.com/cortexproject/cortex) - A horizontally scalable, highly available, multi-tenant, long term Prometheus.
 - [crazy-canux/awesome-monitoring](https://github.com/crazy-canux/awesome-monitoring) - INFRASTRUCTURE、OPERATION SYSTEM and APPLICATION monitoring tools for Operations.
 - [crazy-max/diun](https://github.com/crazy-max/diun) - Receive notifications when an image is updated on a Docker registry
-- [cuelang/cue](https://github.com/cuelang/cue) - CUE has moved to https://github.com/cue-lang/cue
+- [cue-lang/cue](https://github.com/cue-lang/cue) - The new home of the CUE language!
+Validate and define text-based and dynamic configuration
 - [davrodpin/mole](https://github.com/davrodpin/mole) - CLI application to create ssh tunnels focused on resiliency and user experience.
 - [dbohdan/automatic-api](https://github.com/dbohdan/automatic-api) - A list of software that turns your database into a REST/GraphQL API
 - [denisbrodbeck/machineid](https://github.com/denisbrodbeck/machineid) - Get the unique machine id of any host (without admin privileges)